 You have started reading about how freelancing can help you to work more on your own time in any location you want.
 The benefits that come along with being a successful freelancer make it seem like a no-brainer.
 However, you have to consider the disadvantages of freelancing.

 Freelancing seems easy when you consider the opportunity to have more flexible hours and work remotely.
 Not to mention, avoiding the commute.
-Often people overlook some of the biggest disadvantages that must be considered should they want to take freelancing seriously.
+Often overlook some of the biggest disadvantages that must be considered should they want to take freelancing seriously.

 Always Need to Be Generating Leads

-One of the biggest problems freelancers face is generating new business and having a consistent flow of customers at any given time of year.
-Whether you are actively marketing your services effectively is the biggest deciding factor around if your business will succeed or fail within the most sensitive first few years of development.
+One of the biggest problems freelancers is generating new business and having a consistent of customers at any given time of year.
+Whether you are actively marketing your services effectively is the biggest deciding factor around if your business succeed or fail within the most sensitive first few years of development.